ABaboshin/DotNetCoreProfiler/k8s/Readme.md

 kubectl apply -f test.yml

 # Call http://app1:5000/api/sample from inside the cluster
-# Check that statsd has the new metrics.
+# Check that statsd has the new metrics which container service names like app1 and app2.
 ```